-- 1. Protect forest and tree canopy in the Quince Orchard area. - Explore opportunities for stream restoration in undeveloped areas of Quince Orchard Valley Neighborhood Park. - 3.
+- 1. Protect forest and tree canopy in the Quince Orchard area. - 2.
+Explore opportunities for stream restoration in undeveloped areas of Quince Orchard Valley Neighborhood Park. - 3.
 Explore the potential to transfer undeveloped areas of Quince Orchard Valley Neighborhood Park (south/west of Suffolk Terrace) into a new and separate Quince Orchard Stream Valley Park. - 4.
-Encourage the installation of stormwater management infrastructure, such as rain gardens on private property through existing county programs such as RainScapes. - 5.
+Encourage the installation of landscaping that can help reduce runoff stormwater management infrastructure, (such as rain gardens) on private property through existing county programs such as RainScapes. - 5.
 Increase the use of bioswales and rain gardens in landscaped areas and along roadways.